ipfs-inactive/blog/content/post/opera-ios.md

   <img src="/img/opera-ios-app-store-short.png" alt="Opera Touch in the iOS app store">
 </p>

+Then you can open content using IPFS protocol addresses, like the [ipns://blog.ipfs.io](blog you're reading now), [Wikipedia](ipns://en.wikipedia-on-ipfs.org/wiki/), or this [Persian room guardian](ipfs://bafybeigdyrzt5sfp7udm7hu76uh7y26nf3efuylqabf3oclgtqy55fbzdi/).
+You can easily upload files to IPFS using the [IPFS desktop application](https://docs.ipfs.io/install/ipfs-desktop/) or [Share.ipfs.io](https://share.ipfs.io].

 ## How Does it Work?

 Opera Touch supports navigating to addresses for ipfs:// and ipns:// protocol schemes, which are handled by a remote HTTP gateway.
 By default the gateway used is dweb.link, which is operated by Protocol Labs.
 TODO: Can select/change gateway?